There are different treatments for hairy cell leukaemia. You might need just one treatment or a combination of treatments.

 When your full blood count is normal again, you have a bone marrow test to find out how well the treatment is working.
 This is usually about 4 to 6 months after having cladribine.
 You have it after 8 or 9 courses of pentostatin.

 If the bone marrow test shows you haven't gone into remission, you might have another course of chemotherapy.
-You might also have the biological therapy drug rituximab.
+You might also have the targeted drug rituximab.

-Rituximab works by seeking out and sticking to a protein that is found on normal white blood cells and leukaemia cells.
-The immune system is then able to pick out these cells and kill them.
+Rituximab works by seeking out and sticking to a protein that is found on leukaemia cells.
+This makes it easier for the cells of the immune system to pick out the marked cells and kill them.
+Because of the way it works, rituximab is also called a targeted immunotherapy.

 You might have rituximab for hairy cell leukaemia if: